nur-alam/trigger/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Trigger is a powerful WordPress email management plugin that simplifies your site's email delivery system.
+Trigger Mail is a powerful WordPress email management plugin that simplifies your site's email delivery system.
 With advanced SMTP integration, detailed email logging, and comprehensive tracking features, ensure your important emails reach their destination reliably.

 == Description ==

-Take control of your WordPress site's email system with Trigger.
+Take control of your WordPress site's email system with Trigger Mail.
 This robust plugin offers everything you need to manage, monitor, and optimize your email communications.

 Key Features: